na-ra/green-time/README.md

 ## this software has four parts:
-* calender and tasks
+* calendar and tasks
 * notes
 * personal board
 * group board

-### calender
+### calendar

-the calender shows date
+the calendar shows date

-user can write his tasks then he can place them in the calender
+user can write his tasks then he can place them in the calendar

 a note can be attached to specific task